 At Amberwood Dental Centre, the technology we use helps us provide patients with efficient dental care including dental lasers, digital X-rays and intraoral scanners.

 Technologies at Our Dental Clinic

-Digital x-rays use digital sensors, rather than traditional photographic x-ray film.
-They produce highly detailed computer images of the teeth and gums, as well as other oral structures and conditions, allowing your Newmarket dentist to examine parts of the mouth that are not visible to the naked eye.
+Digital X-rays use digital sensors, rather than traditional photographic X-ray film.
+They produce detailed computer images of the teeth and gums, as well as other oral structures and conditions, allowing your Newmarket dentist to examine parts of the mouth that are not visible to the naked eye.

 In dentistry, lasers (extremely focused light beams) can be used in several soft tissue procedures.
 They allow our dentists to perform dental procedures with reduced pain and fewer medical interventions.
 Our dentists use lasers to remove overgrown or decayed tissue and to reshape gums.

 The iTero® intraoral scanner takes highly accurate 3D impressions of your bite.
 This allows us to plan your dental treatment in real time, store data digitally, and create Invisalign clear aligners.

 The VELscope® is an oral cancer screening device that helps the dentist to identify abnormalities and diseases in the mouth, such as cancerous and pre-cancerous lesions.
 Using fluorescence visualisation technology, it can be performed in your dentist’s office during routine exams and under normal lighting conditions in about two minutes.